1amnick/Fussy-Timer/README.md

 -   add in a default end message

--   make it remember settings after restart i.e.i put in an end message or specific time it should remember it
+-   make it remember settings after restart i.e. put in an end message or specific time it should remember it

 -   if you see a guy named mikto1000 on the internet go bug him